jrnold/r4ds-exercise-solutions/docs/functions.md

 #> [1] 0.672
 ```

-**Ex 4.** Follow http://nicercode.github.io/intro/writing-functions.html to write your own functions to compute the variance and skew of a numeric vecto
+**Ex 4.** Follow <http://nicercode.github.io/intro/writing-functions.html> to write your own functions to compute the variance and skew of a numeric vector.

-**Note** The math in https://nicercode.github.io/intro/writing-functions.html seems not to be rendering, but I'll write functions for the variance and skewness.
+**Note** The math in <https://nicercode.github.io/intro/writing-functions.html> seems not to be rendering, but I'll write functions for the variance and skewness.

 The sample variance is defined as
 $$